11/6/2019

 Vice President of Investor Relations

 Thank you, and good afternoon, everyone.
-Today's call will include prepared remarks by Steve Molenkoff and Akash Balkhawala.
-In addition, Christiana Mohan, Alex Rogers, and Don Rosenberg will join the question and answer session.
-You can access our earnings release and a slide presentation that accompany this call on our Investor Relations website.
-In addition, this call has been webcast on qualcomm.com and the replay will be available on our website later today.
-During the call today, we will use non-GAAP financial measures as defined in Regulation G, and you can find the related reconciliation to GAAP on our website.
+Today's call will include prepared remarks by Steve Molenkopf and Akash Balkhawala.
+In addition, Christiana Molen, Alex Rogers, and Don Rosenberg will join the question and answer session.
+You can access our earnings release and a slide presentation that accompanied this call on our Investor Relations website.
+In addition, this call has been webcast on Qualcomm.com, and the replay will be available on our website later today.
+During the call today, we will use non-GAAP financial measures as defined in Regulation G, and you can find the related reconciliations to GAAP on our website.
 We will also make forward-looking statements, including projections and estimates of future events, business or industry trends, or business or financial results.
 Actual events or results could differ materially from those projected in our forward-looking statements.
-Please refer to our SEC filings, including our most recent 10-K, which contain important factors that could cause actual results to differ materially from the forward-looking statements.
-And now to comments from Qualcomm's Chief Executive Officer, Steve Molenkoff.
+Please refer to our SEC filings, including our most recent 10-K which contain important factors that could cause actual results to differ materially from the forward-looking statements.
+And now to comments from Qualcomm's Chief Executive Officer, Steve Malenkov.

 speaker